-Justification Test Criteria: Result:

-Justinication rest Criteria.
-Result.

-The Area is decimated as a growth!
-Movford is a decimated like Taxina and

-The Area is designated as a growth/ Wexford is a designated Hub Town and

-development area in accordance with is the County Town of Wexford.

-National/ Local Guidance

-Site was previously developed/ Is a 'Brownfield' site currently in use as

-underutilised lands a surface car park.

-·

-Development here is essential for Site is located within the Town Centre

-town centre redevelopment area as designated in the Wexford

-Town and Environs Development Plan.

-·

-Strategic Environment Assessment SEA carried out.

-has been undertaken

-Identify more appropriate alternative There are no suitable, available sites

-sites that would be appropriate for this

-development

-development.
+Justification Test Criteria: Result: The Area is designated as a growth/ Wexford is a designated Hub Town and development area in accordance with is the County Town of Wexford.
+National/ Local Guidance Site was previously developed/ Is a 'Brownfield' site currently in use as underutilised lands a surface car park.
+Development here is essential for Site is located within the Town Centre town centre redevelopment area as designated in the Wexford Town and Environs Development Plan.
+Strategic Environment Assessment SEA carried out. has been undertaken Identify more appropriate alternative There are no suitable, available sites sites that would be appropriate for this development.